Where Are They Now? 19 Child Stars of the '90s

 You remember him as: Pugsley from The Addams Family movies.

 I’m not sure what he’s doing for employment—Celebuzz suggests that he’s “now working on the other side of the camera.”
-But Workman has been in celebrity news lately, as a witness in his sister’s battle for emancipation from their mother.
+In 2012, he was a witness in his sister’s battle for emancipation from their mother.
 Ariel Winter, better known as the brainy Alex Dunphy from Modern Family, is estranged from her mother after allegations of abuse.
 Workman’s stance is that no abuse ever took place; the 15-year-old Winter is simply upset that her mother wanted her to break up with her 18-year-old boyfriend.

-Another fun fact: their other sister, Shanelle, whom Winter wanted to appoint as her legal guardian, is the voice of Wendy on Wendy’s fast food commercials.
+Their other sister, Shanelle, whom Winter wanted to appoint as her legal guardian, was the voice of Wendy on Wendy’s fast food commercials.

 7. Ashley Peldon